Tyrese919/Bit-Feeling/README.md

 - A way to ask help if you are stuck with your work
 - Calander with all of your stats. since u started using it
 - Forgotten password
+- A way for students to see what the chose before

 **Communication**:
 - Standups twice a week (Tuesday & Friday).